 But my main problem with somebody claiming that January 26, 1788 was “that day that we lost all that we had” stems from the fact that although one might have had relatives who were there and suffered at the hands of the Sydney Cove colonials, you yourself weren’t actually there.

-You see, one of the major problems associated with constantly reaching back to form connections with events in the past which happened to past peoples is 1.) it can perpetuate cycles of violence (as we see in the “who stole whose land” debates in the former Yugoslavia and the Holy Land which date back to the Middle Ages) and 2.) it becomes easy to fall into an ontological phantasm whereby you confuse something that happened to a historical person (who you never actually met) with something that happened to you yourself.
+You see, one of the major problems associated with constantly reaching back to form connections with events in the past which happened to past peoples is 1.) it can perpetuate cycles of violence (as we see in the “who stole whose land” debates in both the Holy Land and, say, Yugoslavia) and 2.) it becomes easy to fall into an ontological phantasm whereby you confuse something that happened to a historical person (who you never actually met) with something that happened to you yourself.

-Of course, I’m not simply suggesting that the subjugation of the Eora peoples in New South Wales in 1788 is something which didn’t happen to a Guugu Yimidhirr person in Far North Queensland in the present.
-Events like the arrival of the First Fleet are butterfly effect events – events which generated and continue to generate sociological hurricanes across the continent.
+Of course, I’m not suggesting that the subjugation of the Eora peoples in New South Wales in 1788 is something that has no validity for a Guugu Yimidhirr person in Far North Queensland in the present.
+Events like the arrival of the First Fleet exude the historically-macrolepidopteran qualities of the butterfly effect – events which generate and continue to generate sociological hurricanes across the continent.
 Equally, I’m not suggesting that today’s aboriginal Australians should collectively “get over” the dispossession of their ancestors from their native lands nor am I suggesting that it is wrong to draw parallels between the historical suffering of Australia’s first inhabitants and the ongoing structural violence directed against aboriginal peoples in this country.
-It would be insensitive to tell people to “get over” a cultural genocide and it would be factually incorrect to claim that the use of the first person plural in the context of one’s ancestors never holds any weight.
+It would be insensitive to tell any people to “get over” a cultural genocide and it would be factually incorrect to claim that the use of the first person plural in the context of one’s ancestors never holds any weight.

-Similarly, it is perfectly valid for me to claim that my ancestor the Scottish outlaw Rob Roy McGregor was “one of us” (“us” being “Clan Cattanach”… represent; “touch not the cat, bot the glove”) but it would be excessive to claim that everything he lost and experienced at the hands of the English was physically lost and experienced by me as well.
+Similarly, while it is perfectly valid for me to claim that my ancestor the Scottish outlaw Rob Roy McGregor was “one of us” (“us” being “Clan Cattanach”… represent!
+“Touch not the cat, bot the glove”), it would be excessive to claim that everything McGregor lost and experienced at the hands of the English was physically lost and experienced by me as well.
 In many ways, to claim Rob Roy McGregor’s suffering as my own would not be dissimilar to claiming his achievements as my own, in a way which conjures up today’s patriotic Americans claiming “the liberation of France from the Nazi” as one of their own personal achievements (see comedian Doug Stanhope tear these kinds of claims apart).

 3. The Date Itself